This article was originally published by our friends at The Good Men Project

 4. Express yourself more openly.

-Start with gratitude, which is something my team does.
+Start with gratitude.
 Gratitude is the foundation for emotional expression.
 Marcus Tullius Cicero is quoted as saying, “Gratitude is not only the greatest of virtues but the parent of all the others.’
 Outwardly expressing complex emotions like fear, sadness, or love might seem difficult right now, but anyone can start the journey of expression with a simple “Thank you.”

 If you prefer written words to spoken ones, then you can craft texts, emails, or handwritten notes to the people in your life who you appreciate.
 As you do so, be conscious of any feelings of discomfort.
 Try to lean into that emotion, and you’ll find it becomes easier to express yourself sincerely over time.